 Fighting For Child Support And Alimony Awards

 The dissolution of a marriage involves making important decisions that have a lasting impact on your family’s future.
 As you separate one functioning household into two entities, questions regarding financial stability come into play.
-At Conlon & McGlynn, LLC, we use our experience and knowledge of the law to help you seek the resources needed to move forward after divorce.
+At Conlon & McGlynn we use our experience and knowledge of the law to help you seek the resources needed to move forward after divorce.

 Committed To Your Children’s Future

 Creating and maintaining stable environments in which your children can flourish is our priority.
 The home of each parent should be equipped to provide your children with everything necessary to healthily grow and learn.
 Both parents have an obligation to contribute to the everyday necessities, educational resources and health care of your children.

 Child support is issued in order to ensure the continuing financial security of your children.
 Connecticut ascertains child support based on specific guidelines.